fiefdx/ScreenStreamer/README.md

    # to_sbs, convert 2d image to side-by-side images
    to_sbs: false
+   # cursor, capture cursor or not
+   cursor: false

    # how many screen shoters to work, less than 10
    shot: 1